koljapluemer/linguanodon/docs/how-to-add-a-feature.md

 - Types and interfaces live in `/types` unless they are 100% only usable in one file or page.
 Do NOT, EVER, copypaste types in component files

+- ALWAYS use `@/...` import syntax, except if the the imported thing is in the same directory.
+That's way more robust, and way more readable.

 ## Documentation

 - Write conceptual stuff in `doc/` as a markdown guide